junxit/us-congress-bills-115/metadata.md

 - 2018-02-16 — Placed on the Union Calendar, Calendar No. 428.
 - 2018-02-16 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-567.
 - 2018-02-16 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-567.
+- 2018-03-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-03-13 — Considered as unfinished business. (consideration: CR H1529)
+- 2018-03-13 — Considered under suspension of the rules. (consideration: CR H1515-1516)
+- 2018-03-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4465.
+- 2018-03-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-03-13 — Mr. Curtis moved to suspend the rules and pass the bill.
+- 2018-03-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 392 - 6 (Roll no. 103). (text: CR H1515)
+- 2018-03-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 392 - 6 (Roll no. 103).(text: CR H1515)